-- Medium-term (2018 2019).
-The medium-term action plan starts after two years after the end of the CIVIC EPISTEMOLOGIES project and it concerns the production phase, when the developments initiated during the short-term action plan are deployed. - Long-term (2020 and beyond) for the logical continuation of the work and full implementation of the citizen science initiative.
+- Short-term (2016- 2017).
+The purpose of proposing a short-term action plan (2016) is to initiate the development of e-Infrastructure services on a level that will be self-sustainable and continue to progress on its own. - Medium-term (2018-2019).
+The medium-term action plan covers the two years after the end of the CIVIC EPISTEMOLOGIES project and it concerns the production phase, when the developments initiated during the short-term action plan are deployed. - Long-term (2020 and beyond) for the logical continuation of the work and full implementation of the citizen science initiative.

-3.4.2 Selected areas for actions
+3.4.2.
+Selected areas for actions

-Based on an analysis of state of the art and requirements expressed by different stakeholder groups, seven main areas have been selected for actions:
+Based on an analysis of the state of the art and the requirements expressed by different stakeholder groups, seven main areas have been selected for actions:

 - 1. Empowering existing e-Infrastructures with new services.
-This area aims to develop and make available the specific new services that can satisfy the needs of digital CH and humanities research communities. - 2.
-Tailoring new services to the requirements of each research community.
-This area aims to customise the new services on the basis of the individual specifications of the research project where the services are going to be used.
-Term of reference, definition of roles and responsibilities, and guidelines will be important components. - 3.
-Improved interoperability and reuse.
-This area concerns the implementation of a better integration of internal and external digital resources within the overall workflows for handling research data.
-This area of actions is important in order to put in place a set of measures to avoid building 'digital silos' within the organisations participating in the research. - 4.
-Establishment of conditions for cross-sector integration.
+This action aims to develop and make available the specific new services that can satisfy the needs of digital CH and humanities research communities. - Tailoring new services to the requirements of each research community.
+This action aims to customise the new services on the basis of the individual specifications of the research project where the services are going to be used.
+Terms of reference, definition of roles and responsibilities, and guidelines will be important components.

+- 3. Improving interoperability and re-use.
+This action concerns the implementation of a better integration of internal and external digital resources within the overall workflows for handling research data.
+This action is important in order to put in place a set of measures to avoid building 'digital silos' within the organisations participating in the research. - 4.
+Establishing the conditions for cross-sector integration.
 Cross-sector integration is a key condition for maximising the efficiency of successful solutions, transferring knowledge and know-how between different sectors.
 A scalable and modular approach to the e-Infrastructures deployment is needed that will allow serving research better and reduce costs of development. - 5.
 Developing governance models for infrastructure integration.
-The agreement on governance models is a necessary condition for successful institutional participation in larger e-Infrastructure initiatives.
+The agreement on governance modules is a necessary condition for successful institutional participation in larger e-Infrastructure initiatives.
 This includes also aggregation and re-use of digital resources. - 6.
 Exploring artistic and creative practices as an instrument for engagement.
-This area still requires to be valorised and exploited in terms of its potential for social innovation and cohesion. - 7.
+This is an area which still requires to be valorised and exploited in terms of its potential for social innovation and cohesion. - 7.
 Developing ad-hoc training and awareness opportunities for targeted users.
 Training and awareness of target users is a key pre-condition for the successful implementation of a citizen science initiative.
-The actors involved have different backgrounds and different experiences; therefore they should reach a compatible level of knowledge that can allow sharing information and understanding instructions from the project leaders.
+The actors involved come from different background and have different experiences, therefore they should reach a compatible level of knowledge that can allow sharing information and understanding instructions from the project leaders.

-For each area a set of prioritised actions are suggested in an action plan (see chapter 4)
+For each area a set of prioritised actions are suggested in an action plan (see chapter 4).